-access lane means those areas defined by words and maps in part A of schedule 3 in these
+Access lane means those areas defined by words and maps in part A of Schedule 3 in these Bylaws.

-Bylaws.

-Accident has the same meaning as in the Maritime Transport Act 1994 anchorage in relation to vessels, means a place (enclosed or otherwise) used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the Council or not.
+Accident has the same meaning as in the Maritime Transport Act otherwise) used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the Council or not.